Liftric/DIKit/README.md

 # DIKit

 Dependency Injection Framework for Swift, inspired by [KOIN](https://insert-koin.io/).

-Basically an implementation of service-locator pattern, living in the application context.
+Basically an implementation of service-locator pattern, living within the application's context (through the `AppDelegate`).

 > Grow as you go!